KIN-Kinesiology

 The purpose of this course is to provide graduate students the opportunity to develop skill and knowledge related to lifespan motor development.
 Through online discussion, readings, and laboratory activities, students will be exposed to information regarding physical growth, maturation, and aging; motor skill acquisition from infancy through adulthood; perceptual-motor development; physiological changes and exercise over the lifespan; and sociocultural influences on motor development.

 KIN 649.
-Advanced Adapted Physical Education.
+Advanced Adapted Physical Education & Coaching.
 3 Hours.

 KIN 650.
 Social Aspects of Sport.
 3 Hours.